Calumet, Oklahoma – An Old Stretch of Route 66

 Calumet, located in northwestern Canadian County, is about 13 miles northwest of El Reno on Highway 270.

-The Cheyenne and Arapaho Indians first permanently settled this land until the Organic Act of 1890 organized Oklahoma Territory from land formerly ceded to Indian Nations.
-After the reservation lands were split up and 160 acres were assigned to individual tribe members, the government purchased the surplus and opened to settlement during the “Cheyenne-Arapaho Opening” in April 1892.
+The Cheyenne and Arapaho Indians first permanently settled this land until the Organic Act of 1890 organized the Oklahoma Territory from land formerly ceded to Indian Nations.
+After the reservation lands were split up and 160 acres were assigned to individual tribe members, the government purchased the surplus.
+It opened to settlement during the “Cheyenne-Arapaho Opening” in April 1892.

 Choctaw, Oklahoma, and Gulf Railroad

-The Calumet post office had earlier been established in 1893 by Anna Cowdrey on her homestead about two and a half miles southwest of the town was then moved to the new community.
+The Calumet post office was established in 1893 by Anna Cowdrey on her homestead about two and a half miles southwest of the town, and then moved to the new community.

 In 1926, the first original alignment of Route 66 was constructed through Calumet.
-It looped north from El Reno, through Calumet and Geary, before going south through Bridgeport.
-Bringing more people to the area, by the end of the 1920s, the Calcument’s population was 451, making it one of the larger towns in Canadian County.
+It looped north from El Reno through Calumet and Geary before going south through Bridgeport.
+This brought more people to the area; by the end of the 1920s, the Calcument’s population was 451, making it one of the larger towns in Canadian County.

 Calumet, Oklahoma Buildings by Kathy Alexander.